 External and Internal Communication

-Two types of communication are essential - external and internal.
+Two types of communication, external and internal, have different objectives:

-- External communication reaches out to the customer to make him or her aware of your product or service and to give the customer a reason to buy.
-This type of communication includes your brochures, various forms of advertising, contact letters, telephone calls, Web sites and anything else that makes the public aware of what you do.
+- External communication reaches out to the customer to make him or her aware of your product or service and provide a reason to buy.
+This type of communication includes brochures, advertising, contact letters/direct mail, telephone calls, business cards, Web sites, and anything else that makes the public aware of what you do.
+A couple of things to remember about external communication:

 - Image is extremely important in external corporate communications!
-Your logo should represent who you are; your letterhead should be a selling tool; your telephone message should reflect your professionalism.
+Your logo should represent who you are.

-- Internal communication with team members is essential to attracting and retaining a talented staff.
-You must provide the direction for the company by consistently communicating that message; you must motivate your staff through various forms of communication, which can include awards, newsletters, meetings, telephone calls and formal and informal discussions.
-Periodic meeting with top project management groups including your board of directors and advisory board should be planned for regular intervals over each upcoming year.
+- Internal communication with team members is essential to attracting and retaining a talented staff and monitoring business performance.
+Consistent communication about business goals will provide direction to the people in your company and make sure everyone is working toward the same objective.
+Internal communication can be designed to motivate your team.
+Methods for communicating internally include performance awards, newsletters, meetings, telephone calls, and both formal and informal discussions.
+Periodic meetings with top project management groups, including your board of directors and advisory board, should be planned for regular intervals every year.
 The importance of an advisory board is covered in Session 2 Getting Your Team in Place of the Business Expansion course.

-Effective communication requires tools and planning.
-In this session, we will discuss those tools, as well as planning guidelines, to facilitate this key element of your business, communication.
-The following discussion will be grouped into:
+Don’t take communication for granted.
+Effective communication requires careful planning and uses many different tools.
+In this session, we will discuss those tools, as well as planning guidelines, to facilitate business communication.